top of page

 • Apr 4

-• 1 min read
+• 2 min read

 Wool is a nutrient dense organic fertilizer for farms, gardens, and house plants.
 It has a fertilizer value similar to chicken manure but will not burn plants.
 While there is some variability based on the source of wool, the approximate fertilizer value is 9-0-5-2S.

 The water holding capacity of wool is what makes it especially unique.
-Our research indicates that wool holds 3 to 4 times its weight in water.
+Our research indicates that wool holds 4 times its weight in water.
 Adding wool to planting containers reduces watering frequency and provides a source of slow release organic nutrients.

 Wool is 30-40% carbon.
 This is a lot of carbon!
 By comparison, our manure based compost is only about 15% carbon.
 Carbon provides the energy for soil microbes, and is the base for stable organic matter in the soil.